Social Media Guidelines

 - Confidential or proprietary university information or similar information of third parties, who have shared such information with you on behalf of UT Tyler, should not be shared publicly on these social media channels.

 - Your personal social media account is not an appropriate place to distribute university news.
-If you have university information and news that you would like to announce to the public or media, please contact the Office of Marketing and Communications.
+If you have university information or news to announce to the public or media, please contact the Office of Marketing and Communications.

 - Exercise discretion, thoughtfulness and respect for your colleagues, associates and the university’s supporters/community (social media fans).